Sandnes, Norway Guide

 Day Trips

-30 minutes by car Just a stone's throw from Sandnes, Stavanger offers a vibrant city experience.
+1 hour 15 minutes by car from Sandnes Just a short hop from Sandnes, Stavanger offers a vibrant city experience.
 Explore the colorful streets of Gamle Stavanger (Old Stavanger), a charming neighborhood with well-preserved wooden houses.
 Visit the Stavanger Cathedral, a beautiful medieval church, and delve into the region's history at the Stavanger Museum.
-For art enthusiasts, the Stavanger Art Museum is a must-see.
 Enjoy the bustling harbor, indulge in fresh seafood, and soak in the lively atmosphere of this coastal city.

 Travel Time